ddnlink/ddn-explorer/README.md

 # DDN Explorer

 DDN Explorer is an front-end application for presenting the information and activity on the DDN blockchain.
-It is built upon Ant Design and react framework [UmiJS ](https://umijs.org/)
+It is built upon Ant Design and react framework [UmiJS ](https://umijs.org/)  and deploy to ddnlink.github.io,

 ## Getting Started